Sainglend/tda-api-client/authREADME.md

 ```
 (8) Click SEND on this form.

-(9) The response will show up at the bottom and you will need to copy and SAVE the refresh_token somewhere.
+(9) The response will show up at the bottom and you will need to copy and SAVE the refresh_token somewhere, as you need it for step 10, for the JSON file.

-(10) For use with this library, ou must have a file in {project root}/config/tdaclientauth.json.
+(10) For use with this library, you must have a file in {project root}/config/tdaclientauth.json.
 Please copy the example file from this library's config/ folder using the below command and fill in the appropriate values:

 ```bash
 cp ./node_modules/tda-api-client/config/tdaclientauth.json ./config/tdaclientauth.json